kubeshop/monokle/docs/resource-editing.md

 ![Source Editor Broken Links](img/source-editor-broken-links.png)

-Hover over the broken link in the Editor to show the options for working with the broken link:
+Hover over the broken link in the Editor to show the options for working with the broken link.
+Clicking the "Create..." option in this popup will open the New Resource dialog, pre-filled accordingly.

 ![Source Editor Broken Links](img/create-resource-from-unsatisfied-link-1.5.0.png)